rafaqz/Stencils.jl/README.md

  Memory estimate: 4.06 KiB, allocs estimate: 74.
 ```

+(That is less than a nanosecond per operation - reading each 3*3 stencil, calling `mean` on it, and writing the result)

 Stencils can be used standalone, outside of `mapstencil`.
 For example
 in iterative cost-distance models.
 Stencils provides a stencil `indices`
 method to retreive array indices for the stencil, so you can use them to